 Drama as a form has dominated high and popular culture across millennia, for religious purposes as well as a means to explore archetypal human behavior and experience.
 Playwrights, cultures, and eras will vary by semester, and can include tragedies, comedies, and/or more stylized forms.
 Emphasis on performance as well as literary aspects will be a central focus.
-Pre-requisite: EN 123.
+Prerequisite: "Through Cultural Lenses".